italktocomputers/MezeyLinux/README.md

 *   $MEZEY\_DIR/lib/gcc/aarch64-linux-gnu/

+> **Note**
+>
-**\>>> As you can see in the files listed above, GCC is also providing the files ar and nm.
+> As you can see in the files listed above, GCC is also providing the files ar and nm.
 This is not redudant.
 These are wrappers around the binaries provided by the binutils package.
-Since GCC supports plugins, this allows for dynamic loading a recognizer/analyser.**
+Since GCC supports plugins, this allows for dynamic loading a recognizer/analyser.

 [Back to top](#top)